Pussy Palace

+History

-"Pussy Palace" was recorded for West End Girl, her fifth album and her first since 2018.
-West End Girl was written and recorded in Los Angeles in 10 days during December 2024 during the immediate aftermath of her marriage to martial artist and Stranger Things actor David Harbour.
-A blend of fiction and non-fiction, the album is generally regarded as being inspired by the breakup, though does not mention Harbour by name.
+"Pussy Palace" was recorded for West End Girl, Allen's fifth album and her first since 2018.
+West End Girl was written and recorded in Los Angeles in 10 days during December 2024 during the immediate aftermath of her split with her husband, the actor David Harbour.
+A blend of fiction and non-fiction, the album is generally regarded as being inspired by the break-up, though does not mention Harbour by name.
 The album was executive produced by Allen, Seb Chew, Kito, and Blue May.
 Allen wrote "Pussy Palace" with Leroy Clampitt, May, and Chloe Angelides.
+The instrumental was made on a 1974 Minimoog and took 20 minutes to write, while the lyrics started with the idea of a West Village apartment and took 90 minutes to write.

 During the song, she sings about throwing a partner out and travelling to West Village to deliver letters and medication to his apartment.
 Her journey is interrupted by delays on the F train in New York.
-There, having been disconcerted by the apartment's vibe, she discovers a bedroom with bed sheets on the floor, long black hair, a shoebox full of handwritten letters from "heartbroken women" wishing that Harbour could have "been better", and a Duane Reade bag with tied handles containing sex toys, hundreds of Trojan condoms, and personal lubricant.
+There, having been disconcerted by the apartment's atmosphere, she discovers a bedroom with bed sheets on the floor, long black hair, a shoebox full of handwritten letters from "heartbroken women" wishing that her ex could have "been better", and a Duane Reade bag with tied handles containing sex toys, hundreds of Trojan condoms, and personal lubricant.
 Her discoveries lead Allen to wonder if her partner was a sex addict.

 "Pussy Palace" was released as the seventh track of fourteen tracks released as part of West End Girl and its focus track.
+The album was released on 24 October 2025 on BMG.
+A visualiser was released for the song featuring Allen dressed as a nun in stilettos.
 In reference to the song, USBs in the shape of blue polkadot butt plugs were loaded with the album and handed out at its release party.
-A visualiser was released for the song featuring Allen dressed as a nun in stilettos.
-Upon release, many fans opined that the introduction resembled Stranger Things' theme tune.
+From December, Allen sold the album in butt plug form via her website.
+Upon release, many fans opined that the introduction resembled the theme tune of Stranger Things, a series Harbour had been in.

 Reviewing the album, Chloe Craft of Hot Press wrote that the song "boasts an earworm chorus and memorable verses over crashing drums, the lot set to a danceable beat and delivered via a marvellous, synth-led production".
-Chris Willman of Variety described the chorus as "the kind of earworm you may spend the fall singing out loud" and The Guardian, the Evening Standard, and The New Yorker commented on its catchiness.
+Chris Willman of Variety described the chorus as "the kind of earworm you may spend the fall singing out loud" and The Guardian, the Evening Standard, The New Yorker, and The Independent all commented on its catchiness.
+The song peaked at number eight on the UK singles chart, becoming Allen's first top ten single on that chart since 2014.